MartsTech/uber-clone/README.md

 ## Setup

-Clone this repo to your desktop and run `expo install` to install all the dependencies.
+Clone this repo to your desktop and run `yarn install` to install all the dependencies.
-Then run `exopo start` to start the application locally
+Then run `expo start` to start the application locally

 Change the .env.example file to .env.local and fill the empty fields

+Create a billing account in Google Clound and add Places, Directions and Distance Matrix as APIs Then create an API key and add it to your .env file

 ---